What is Impairment?

 Indicators of Impairment Test

-It is imperative for the companies to assess the external environment and look for the indicators below to decide when to impair assets.
+It is imperative for companies to assess the external environment and look for the indicators below to decide when to impair assets.
 Given below are just of the some of the indicators relevant for impairment:

 - Drastic change in economic or legal factors affecting the company or its assets